mjrlgue/obi11g/README.md

 The Enterprise Manger Fusion Middleware Control, as per the default Oracle BI 11g installation, is accessible via the URL – `http://<bi_server_name>:7001/em.`

+### Security matter
+In this section we will discuss the basics of security, authentication, and authorization.
+By default, installing the Oracle WebLogic Server provides a default **Lighweight Directory Access Protocol (LDAP)** server referred to as the **WebLogic Server Embedded LDAP server**.

+This is a standards-compliant LDAP system which acts as the default authentication method for out-of-the-box OBI 11g.
+Integration of secondary LDAP providers, such as **Oracle Internet Directory (OID)** or **Microsoft Active Directory (MSAD)** is crucial in order to leverage most organizations identity management systems.

+The combination of multiple authentication providers is possible, it is in fact common.
+FOr example, a configuration may wish to have users that exist in both the Embedded LDAP server and MSAD to authenticate and have access to OBI 11g.

+OBI 11g security incorporates the Fusion Middleware Security model - **Oracle Platform Security Services (OPSS)**.
+This is a positive influence over managing all aspects of OBI 11g as it provides a very granular level of authorization and a large number of authentication and authorization integration mechanisms.
+OPSS introduces to OBI 11 g, the concept of managing privileges by application role instead of directly by user or group.
+It abides by open standards to integrate with security mechanisms that are growing in popularity.
+Those security mechanisms are **Security Assertion Markup Language (SAML)** 2.0 and so on.
+Other well known single sign-on mechanisms such as SiteMinder and Oracle Access Manager have already preconfigured integration points within the Oracle BI 11g Fusion Control.

+Concepts to know about security are:
+- OBI 11g security is managed completly in a different way from the previous versions, although the OBI 10g security model is still allowed for backwards compatibility.
+- An Oracle BI 11g best practice is to manage security by Application Roles.
+- Understanding the differences between the Identity Store, Credential Store, and Policy Store is critical for advanced security configuration and maintenance.